 On my team, Figma is by far our most preferred everyday design tool

 The second tool I can recommend is Vectary, and this one is still an insider's tip.
 It is like ‘Figma for 3D’.
 Vectary is web-based and can render photorealistic 3D models with textured materials and depth of field.
-Highly recommended for designers without much 3D experience as it has a very accessible interface.

 The third tool is Framer, because I find the approach of using code directly in the design fascinating and believe that there is still much untapped potential.